WBGG (AM)

-WBGG (970 kHz) is a commercial AM radio station in Pittsburgh, Pennsylvania.
-It carries a sports format and is owned by iHeartMedia, Inc. Local sports hosts are heard weekdays from noon to 7 p.m.
-Other times, ESPN Radio programming is heard.
-The studios and offices are located in Green Tree.
+WBGG (970 AM) is a commercial radio station licensed to Pittsburgh, Pennsylvania.
+It carries a sports radio format as the Pittsburgh market affiliate of Fox Sports Radio and a co-flagship of the Pittsburgh Steelers Radio Network.
+Owned by iHeartMedia, WBGG's studios are located outside Bridgeville, while the station transmitter resides in Ross Township.
+In addition to a standard analog transmission, WBGG is relayed full-time over the second HD subchannel of WPGB and is available online via iHeartRadio.

-WBGG transmits with 5,000 watts, but to avoid interfering with other stations on 970 AM is uses a directional antenna at all times.
-By day a four-tower array is employed and at night, it switches to an eight-tower array.
-The transmitter is off McKnight Road in Ross Township, Pennsylvania.

 History

 Beginnings as WWSW

 The station was originally at 1500 (later 1490), and moved to 970 in November 1949, requiring an eight-tower array to use the frequency.
 This large array was one of the first of its kind in the United States.

 For many years, this station was WWSW with a MOR music format aimed at older adults.
 In the early 1970s, General Manager Charles Warner instituted a news-heavy morning show to compete with market leader KDKA.